 \subsection{Future directions}

-In \cite{culler1986moduli} Culler--Vogtmann introduced the notion of the Outer space $CV_g$ which comes equipped with a natural action of $\Out(F_g)$.
+In \cite{culler1986moduli}, Culler--Vogtmann introduced the notion of the Outer space $CV_g$ which is equipped with a natural action of $\Out(F_g)$.
 Roughly speaking, $CV_g$ is the space of marked metric graph structures on $F_g$ of volume 1.
 It has a natural simplicial decomposition in terms of graphs and the vertices that can be re-interpreted as splittings of $F_g$ as a free product or HNN extension via Bass--Serre theory \cite{vogtmann2018topology}.
 This allows us to identify the free-splitting complex $\mathcal{FS}_g$ with the simplicial closure of $CV_g$ as we noted earlier.
-For general review on the geometry of Outer space, one can refer to \cite{vogtmann2015geometry}.
+For a general review on the geometry of Outer space, one can refer to \cite{vogtmann2015geometry}.

 According to \cite{handel2019free}, a fully irreducible element in $\Out(F_g)$ acts as a hyperbolic isometry on $\mathcal{FS}_g$ which is equivalent to the sphere complex.
 Hence, we can say more if we could figure out a lower bound of translation lengths in Theorem \ref{theorem:mainthm} or Corollary \ref{cor:FSlength}.
 To be precise, let $\phi \in \Out(F_g)$ be fully irreducible and let $L$ be its quasi-axis on $\mathcal{FS}_g$.
 Then $L$ and a geodesic connecting $x \in L$ and $\phi(x)$ pass through coarsely.
-Noting that the outer space can also be defined via sphere systems in a doubled handlebody as introduced in \cite{hatcher1995homological}, the lower bound for translation lengths on $\mathcal{FS}_g$ gives a lower bound for the number of foldings one needs to get $\phi(x)$ from $x$ as points in $CV_g$, by comparing the barycentric subdivision and the dual complex of $\mathcal{FS}_g$.

-Moreover, it would be possible to make the lower bounds uniform on a positive cone if we could further control various sphere complexes and monodromies from the positive cone.
+Noting that the Outer space can also be defined via sphere systems in a doubled handlebody as introduced in \cite{hatcher1995homological}, the lower bound for translation lengths on $\mathcal{FS}_g$ gives a lower bound for the number of foldings one needs to get $\phi(x)$ from $x$ as points in $CV_g$, by comparing the barycentric subdivision and the dual complex of $\mathcal{FS}_g$.
+Moreover, it would be possible to make the lower bounds uniform on a positive cone in \cite{dowdall2015dynamics} if we could further control various sphere complexes and monodromies from the positive cone.
 Indeed, if $\phi \in \Out(F_g)$ further satisfies that $F_g \rtimes_{\phi}\Z$ is word-hyperbolic, monodromies from the positive cone for $\phi$ are fully irreducible by \cite{dowdall2015dynamics}.
-Here, recall that the positive cone is a subcone of the McMullen cone identified with $\mathcal{A}$ in which each fiber corresponding to a primitive integral element of $\mathcal{A}$ is a doubled handlebody.